 Oklahoma governor digs in on gambling showdown with tribes

-OKLAHOMA CITY (AP) — Oklahoma’s new Republican governor is doubling down on his position that the state’s gambling compacts with Indian tribes expire at the end of the year, setting up a potential legal showdown with some of the state’s most powerful entities.
+OKLAHOMA CITY (AP) — Oklahoma’s new Republican governor doubled down Thursday on his position that the state’s gambling compacts with Indian tribes expire at the end of the year, setting up a potential legal showdown with some of the state’s most powerful entities.

-Gov. Kevin Stitt said Thursday communications with the tribes have broken down and he wanted to present his case to the Oklahoma people.
+Gov. Kevin Stitt said at a press conference that communications with the tribes broke down late last month and he wanted to present his case to the Oklahoma people.

+“The fact of the matter is they have refused to communicate with me,” Stitt said.
+“This is going to cause extreme uncertainty if we don’t have a new compact before Jan.
+1, 2020.”

 The two sides disagree over the key issue of whether the compacts automatically renew for another 15-year term on Jan.
-1.
+1 if the two sides can’t reach an agreement.

 Stitt suggested the state’s current rate of between 4% and 10% of tribal gambling revenue should be larger.